 http://<Public IP address of the instance>

-Direct access to Apache by using the public IP address of the instance may degrade server security.
-If you already have a domain name or want to register one for the Apache website, follow these steps:
+Direct access to Apache by using the public IP address of the instance may compromise server security.
+If you already have a domain name or if you want to register one for the Apache website, perform the following steps:

 - Use the resolved domain name to access Apache.
 Example: https://ecs-quickstarts.info.

-- Return to the Instances page and find the EcsQuickStart instance.
+- Go back to the Instances page and find the EcsQuickStart instance.

 - In the Actions column, choose .

-- In the Release dialog box that appears, select Release Now.
-Click Next.
+- In the Release dialog box, set Release Mode to Release Now and click Next.